 Like traditional milk, evaporated milk contains protein, a nutrient that helps supply you with energy and keeps your cells, tissues and muscles working normally, according to the Centers for Disease Control and Prevention.
 One ounce of regular, reduced-fat or fat-free Carnation evaporated milk contains 2 grams of protein.
 Women need 46 grams of protein per day, so a one ounce serving of evaporated milk is 4 percent of that goal.
 Men should have 56 grams of protein each day, and one ounce portion of evaporated milk is about 3.5 percent of that recommendation.

 Let's Hear It For Calcium

 Though evaporated milk doesn't supply as much calcium as regular milk, it's still a decent source of this bone-building mineral.
-A 6-ounce portion of regular, reduced-fat or fat-free Carnation evaporated milk supplies 8 percent of your daily recommended amount for calcium.
+A one ounce portion of regular, reduced-fat or fat-free Carnation evaporated milk supplies 8 percent of your daily recommended amount for calcium.
 That translates to about 80 milligrams of calcium toward the 1,000 milligrams you need each day.
 For comparison, an 8-ounce serving of regular milk contains about one-third of the calcium you need for the day.

 Using Evaporated Milk in Your Diet

 Carnation evaporated milk will keep for several months on the shelf, but once it's opened, any unused amount should be refrigerated immediately.
 If you're watching your intake of saturated fat or cholesterol, the reduced-fat and fat-free versions of Carnation evaporated milk are good options.
 The drawback, however, is that there is slightly more sodium in the fat-free and reduced-fat versions, though the milk is still quite low in sodium.
 Use Carnation evaporated milk in place of cream in your coffee or tea, or use it in cream soup or casserole recipes in place of heavy cream or half-and-half.